Dealer Website: How to Find the Right Provider

 In business for over a decade, DealerOn wants to make car buying in the digital age better than ever.
 High customer satisfaction rates, but they charge extra for some custom dealer website features that other companies include with their websites.

 DealerFire has been around for more than ten years.
 Started by 2 friends, DealerFire is now part of the DealerSocket family of advanced automotive technology.
-They’re creating streamlined dealership websites to make online car shopping easy and fun.
+Also, they’re creating streamlined dealership websites to make online car shopping easy and fun.
 But where are the customizable payment filters?
-And why can’t users search for cars by monthly budget.
+Even more important, why can’t users search for cars by monthly budget.
 These popular features were missing from all of the dealer website providers listed — with the exception of 321 Ignition.

 How to Evaluate Dealership Website Providers: